njlyon0/dndR/README.md

   - Run `dnd_races()` or `dnd_classes()` to see which races/classes are
     currently supported by `pc_creator`

+- **`pc_level_calc`** – Identify the current level of a player character based on earned XP.
+Also returns the proficiency modifier to be used at that level

+  - Thank you to Humberto Coelho Nappo for contributing this function!

 ## For DMs

 - **`xp_pool`** – Identify experience point (XP) total for desired